I'm a member

 For the purposes of this Policy, the term reduced-intensity conditioning will refer to all conditioning regimens intended to be non-myeloablative, as opposed to fully myeloablative (traditional) regimens.

-HL is a relatively uncommon B-cell lymphoma.
-In 2008, an estimated 8,220 new diagnoses and 1,350 deaths will occur in the U.S. The disease has a bimodal distribution, with most patients diagnosed between the ages of 15 and 30 years, with a second peak in adults aged 55 and older.
+Hodgkin lymphoma is a relatively uncommon B-cell lymphoma.
+In 2011, the estimated number of cases in the United States was approximately 8,830 new diagnoses and 1,300 deaths.
+The disease has a bimodal distribution, with most patients diagnosed between the ages of 15 and 30 years, with a second peak in adults aged 55 and older.

-The World Health Organization (WHO) classification divides HL into 2 main types:
+The World Health Organization (WHO) classification divides Hodgkin lymphoma into 2 main types:

-In Western countries, CHL accounts for 95% of cases of HL and NLPHL only 5%.
-Classic HL is characterized by the presence of neoplastic Reed-Sternberg cells in a background of numerous non-neoplastic inflammatory cells.
-NLPHL lacks Reed-Sternberg cells, but is characterized by the presence of lymphocytic and histiocytic cells termed “popcorn cells”.
+In Western countries, CHL accounts for 95% of cases of Hodgkin lymphoma, and for NLPHL, only 5%.
+Classic Hodgkin lymphoma is characterized by the presence of neoplastic Reed-Sternberg cells in a background of numerous non-neoplastic inflammatory cells.
+NLPHL lacks Reed-Sternberg cells, but is characterized by the presence of lymphocytic and histiocytic cells termed “popcorn cells.”

-The following staging system for HL recognizes the fact that the disease is thought to typically arise in a single lymph node and spread to contiguous lymph nodes with eventual involvement of extranodal sites.
-The staging system attempts to distinguish patients with localized HL who can be treated with extended field radiation from those who require systemic chemotherapy.
+The following staging system for Hodgkin lymphoma recognizes the fact that the disease is thought to typically arise in a single lymph node and spread to contiguous lymph nodes with eventual involvement of extranodal sites.
+The staging system attempts to distinguish patients with localized Hodgkin lymphoma who can be treated with extended field radiation from those who require systemic chemotherapy.

 Staging for Hodgkin Lymphoma

-Staging for HL is based on the Ann Arbor staging system.
+Staging for Hodgkin lymphoma is based on the Ann Arbor staging system.
 Each stage is subdivided into A and B categories.
-“A” indicates no systemic symptoms are present and “B” indicates the presence of systemic symptoms including unexplained weight loss of more than 10% of body weight, unexplained fevers or drenching night sweats.
+“A” indicates no systemic symptoms are present and “B” indicates the presence of systemic symptoms, including unexplained weight loss of more than 10% of body weight, unexplained fevers, or drenching night sweats.